bongiozzo/musica_mustdie/output/band_auranoir.md

 # Aura Noir

-Дискография
+## Дискография

-"Dreams Like Deserts" 1996, Black Metal
+### "Dreams Like Deserts" 1996, Black Metal

+1. The Rape
+2. Forlorn Blessing To The  Dreamking
+3. Dreams, Like Deserts
+4. Snake
+5. Mirage

+Recorded and Hellraised July 95
+All music written and performed by
+AURA NOIR, Lyrics by Aggressor

+Aggressor - Bass.
+Guitars and Vocals on tracks 1,3,5.
+Drums on tracks 2,4,6.
+Apollyon - Guitars and Vocals on trax
+2,4,6.
+Drums on trax 1,3,5

+(P)c 1995 HOT Records // HR 002

-"Deep Tracts of Hell" 1998, Black Metal
+### "Deep Tracts of Hell" 1998, Black Metal

-"Increased Damnation" 2001, Black Metal
+### "Increased Damnation" 2001, Black Metal

+Mirage
+Towers of Limbs and Fevers
+Released Damnation
+Broth of Oblivion
+Swarm of Vultures
+The One Who Smite
+Wretched Face of Evil
+Fighting for Hell
+The Rape
+Forlorn Blessing to the Dreamking
+Dreams Like Deserts
+Angel Ripper
+Snake
+Mirage
+Tower of Limbs and Fevers

-"Merciless" 2004, Black Metal
+### "Merciless" 2004, Black Metal

+01. Upon The Dark Throne
+02. Condor
+03. Black Metal Law
+04. Hell's Fire
+05. Black Deluge Night
+06. Funeral Thrash
+07. Sordid
+08. Merciless

-"Hades Rise" 2008, Black Metal
+### "Hades Rise" 2008, Black Metal

+1. Hades Rise 03:25
+2. Gaping Grave Awaits 04:00
+3. Unleash The Demon 03:47
+4. Pestilent Streams 03:26
+5. Schitzoid Paranoid 02:45
+6. Death-Mask 03:35
+7. Shadows Of Death 05:47
+8. Iron Night / Torment Storm 05:09
+9. South American Death 03:13
+10. The Stalker 03:07

-"Out To Die" 2012, Black Metal
+### "Out To Die" 2012, Black Metal

+01. Trenches
+02. Fed To The Flames
+03. Abbadon
+04. The Grin From The Gallows
+05. Withheld
+06. Priest's Hellish Fiend
+07. Deathwish
+08. Out To Die

 ## Отношения с другими группами